CloudCIX/documentation-cloudcix/README.md

 There are three functional elements to CloudCIX...
 *  A provisioning and monitoring (PAM) system manages one or more Clouds.
 A Cloud can only be managed by one PAM.
 *  Each Cloud instance has a central orchestration platform (COP) to implement its UI and API.
 *  Each Cloud has one or more Regions that contain the physical hosts used to provide the Cloud services.
-A software system called Robot.
+A software system called Robot provisions the user requested infrastructure.

 These functional elements can be represented by this diagram.

 ![Architectural Overview](/static/images/architectural_overview.png)

 ##  SRXPod